robovm/robovm-gradle-plugin/README.md

 The RoboVM plugin defines the following tasks:

-* `launchIPhoneSimulator`: Runs Your iOS App in the iPhone Simulator.
+* `launchIPhoneSimulator`: Runs your iOS app in the iPhone simulator.
-* `launchIPadSimulator`: Runs Your iOS App in the iPad Simulator.
+* `launchIPadSimulator`: Runs your iOS app in the iPad simulator.
-* `launchIOSDevice`: Runs Your iOS App on a connected iOS Device.
+* `launchIOSDevice`: Runs your iOS app on a connected iOS device.
-* `launchTVOSSimulator`: Runs Your tvOS App in the AppleTV Simulator.
+* `launchTVOSSimulator`: Runs your tvOS app in the AppleTV simulator.
-* `launchTVOSDevice`: Runs Your tvOS App on a connected AppleTV Device.
+* `launchTVOSDevice`: Runs your tvOS app on a connected AppleTV device.
-* `launchConsole`: Runs a Console App.
+* `launchConsole`: Runs a console app.
 * `createIPA`: Creates .ipa file.
 This is an alias for the `robovmArchive` task.
 * `robovmArchive`: Compiles a binary, archives it in a format suitable for distribution and saves it to `build/robovm/`.
 * `robovmInstall`: Compiles a binary and installs it to `build/robovm/`.

 ## Project properties

-The iOS Simulator launcher properties can be set by project properties via `gradle.properties` or `-P` command line parameter:
+The simulator launcher properties can be set by project properties via `gradle.properties` or `-P` command line parameter:

 * `robovm.device.name`: Set the device name property.
  * iPhone-4s